immunefi-team/Bounty_Boosts/ZeroLend/29225 - [SC - Insight] EarlyZEROVesting is having a rounding issue and....md

 # EarlyZEROVesting is having a rounding issue and missing a key approval when staking

-Submitted on Mon Mar 11 2024 00:28:52 GMT-0400 (Atlantic Standard Time) by @dontonka for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 11th 2024 at 06:28:52 UTC by @dontonka for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29225